Harvard Step Test

 The Harvard Step test is a test of aerobic fitness, developed by Brouha et al. (1943) in the Harvard Fatigue Laboratories during WWII.
 The features of this test is that it is simple to conduct and requires minimal equipment.
+Participants step at a rate of 30 steps per minute for 5 minutes or until exhaustion.
 There are many other variations of step tests too.

-equipment required: step or platform 20 inches / 50.8 cm high, stopwatch, metronome or cadence tape.
+equipment required: step or platform 20 inches (50.8 cm) high for men, 40 cm (16 inches) for women, stopwatch, metronome or cadence tape.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Check step height and set metronome.
 See more details of pre-test procedures.